ClaytonKinder/BoomtownFrontEndTest/README.md

 * Be consistent with spacing/indenting in your code and naming conventions across your project’s assets.
 * Generated CSS and Javascript files should be compressed/minimized/optimized.
 * Only use provided image assets.
 These may be used to create or build additional assets if necessary - such as a sprite.
 Under no circumstances should a NEW image asset be created.
+* You are required to push ALL source files to your repo.
+Anything used to build the dashboard should be included.

 ## Final Thoughts
 We aren’t looking for pixel perfect design, but do expect attention to detail.
 We want to see how you approach the challenge and execute the finished product.
+Cheers!

 ## Screens
 ![Project low-res](assets/project-low-res.jpg)